Kathleen Norris: Life and career

 Kathleen Thompson Norris was born in San Francisco, California, on July 16, 1880.
 Her parents were Josephine (née Moroney) and James Alden Thompson.
 When she was 19 both her parents died.
 As the oldest sibling she became effectively the head of a large family and had to work.
 Initially, she found employment in a department store, which was soon followed by work in an accounting office and then the Mechanic's Institute Library.
 In 1905, she enrolled in a creative writing program at the University of California, Berkeley and began writing short stories.
 The San Francisco Call, which had published a few of her stories, hired her to write a society column in September 1906.
 In the course of that work she met Charles Gilman Norris (whose late elder brother was the novelist Frank Norris), and they soon fell in love.
 He moved to New York to be art editor of The American Magazine.
 After eight months of daily correspondence and some improvements in her family's financial situation, she joined him there and they were married in April 1909.

 She resumed writing short stories, which began to appear in newspapers and then magazines starting in 1910.
 Charles took on a lifelong role as Kathleen's literary agent, and also took care of many household management roles as she became increasingly successful as a writer.
 Shortly after becoming a new mother, she wrote her first novel, Mother.
 It started as a short story in The American Magazine in 1911.
 A publisher asked her to expand it into a novelette, which became a national sensation and earned the praise of Theodore Roosevelt for its celebration of large families.
 A devout Catholic, she wrote the book in part as a commentary against birth control, which was rapidly influencing women's attitudes about motherhood.
 Her 1914 novel Saturday's Child received a positive, lengthy review from William Dean Howells, who remarked on her sensitivity to class issues.

 Norris became involved in various social causes, including women's suffrage, Prohibition, pacifism, and organizations to benefit children and the poor.

-Norris is pictured at an America First Committee rally in 1941 at Madison Square Garden giving what appears to be a Nazi salute.
-There is controversy over whether she was giving the Nazi salute.
+She is pictured at an America First Committee rally in 1941 at Madison Square Garden giving what appears to be a Nazi salute; there is controversy over whether she was giving such a salute.
 People reciting the pledge of allegiance sometimes made a gesture with an outstretched arm and the palm up, as opposed to the Nazi salute with the palm down.
 (More recent commenters sometimes call this gesture the "Bellamy salute", but according to the literary scholar Sarah Churchwell, the "Bellamy salute" refers to the language of the pledge rather than any gestures accompanying it.)
 Contemporary sources described Norris's salute as "closer to the Nazi salute" than to accepted methods of saluting the American flag.
 At this rally, which took place in May 1941, Norris is pictured with Charles A. Lindbergh and Senator Burton K. Wheeler.